 Fortunately, you can decrease the number of dust mite droppings by doing laundry often and handling fabrics correctly.

 How to Reduce Dust Mites in Bedding and Bedrooms

 We spend a great deal of time in the bedroom where direct skin contact with bed linens makes the perfect spot for dust mites to thrive.

-Since one of the keys to controlling the mites is frequent washing of fabrics; for anyone with allergies or asthma it is important to select linens that can withstand frequent washing.
+Since one of the keys to controlling the mites is the frequent washing of fabrics; for anyone with allergies or asthma it is important to select linens that can withstand frequent washing.

-Of course, some fabric covered items like mattresses, box springs and upholstered furniture can not be easily washed.
+Of course, some fabric covered items like mattresses, box springs, and upholstered furniture cannot be easily washed.

 To remove dust mites, consider a fabric allergen sanitizer vacuum (Raycop is a leading brand name).
 These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate the 99.9% of the offenders from fabric surfaces.

-If you have a dust mite problem in your home, bedding - sheets, blankets and bed covers - should be washed at least weekly in hot water (130-140 degrees F.) to kill the mites.
+If you have a dust mite problem in your home, bedding - sheets, blankets, and bed covers - should be washed at least weekly in hot water (130-140 degrees F.) to kill the mites.
 Cold water will not always remove the allergens.
 However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 degrees F. to kill the mites.

-For those with allergies and asthma, consider changing pillow cases more frequently - every other day - since they are in direct contact with eyes, nose and mouth.
+For those with allergies and asthma, consider changing pillow cases more frequently - every other day - since they are in direct contact with eyes, nose, and mouth.

 Bed pillows should also be washed regularly.
 Directions for cleaning feather, foam and polyester-filled pillows can be found here.
 “Mite-proof” cases on should be placed on all mattresses and pillows.
 Those covers should be washed at least monthly.